soph-lin/visa-app/README.md

 Create an `.env` file in the root directory and add the following Supabase and Clerk keys

 Note to add the `&connect_timeout=300` at the end of the Supabase connection strings!
 This helps Prisma connect to Supabase by lengthening the wait time for connection and prevents `Can't reach database server at [server]` error message.
+If you still have this issue, try increasing the timeout.

 ```
 # Supabase